Patient Service Specialist Visa Sponsorship Jobs in Kentucky

 Which visa types are most common for patient service specialist roles in Kentucky?

-The H-1B is the most common work visa, but patient service specialist roles can face scrutiny under the specialty occupation requirement since the position does not always require a specific bachelor's degree.
+The H-1B visa is the most common work visa, but patient service specialist roles can face scrutiny under the specialty occupation requirement since the position does not always require a specific bachelor's degree.
 TN visas are an option for Canadian and Mexican nationals in qualifying professional categories.
 Some candidates enter through the EB-3 employment-based green card pathway when sponsored by a Kentucky healthcare employer willing to complete PERM labor certification.

 Which cities in Kentucky have the most patient service specialist sponsorship jobs?